Meltdown at the State Fair? Misbehavior or Sensory Processing Disorder?

 Be predictable: Routines help; surprises are tough!
 Keep a visual calendar where they can see it, and encourage them to be part of the schedule.
 Verbally prepare them ahead of time for any changes, like the end of school, or a summer vacation.
 Social stories are another useful tool, providing a visual narrative to illustrate potential social situations and ways they can respond.

-Look for sensory-friendly events and places: Whether it’s the holidays or summer, of course, you want to: go to eventsblank and experience new things or favorite things as a family.
+Look for sensory-friendly events and places: Whether it’s the holidays or summer, of course, you want to: go to events and experience new things or favorite things as a family.
 Look for events and spaces labeled “sensory-friendly,” like our Calmapalooza event in early September or events at the Science Museum of Minnesota, Como Park, and AMC movie theaters.
 Check out this link for additional sensory-friendly experiences in the Twin Cities!

 “We deliberately created this for the families who attend Franklin Center,” said Thormodsgaard.
 “We wanted to capture all the summer fun of music and games and entertainment, but make it accessible, instead of overwhelming.”